 - the stressors are continuous, there is no time for the recovery phase

-Stress, then is the non-specific response of your system (nerves, muscles, skin, etc.) to a perceived demand.
-Part of this response is the secretion of chemicals like cortisol (from the adrenal glands), which speed up certain processes and inhibit others — perfect for a short-term environmental challenge like the ones we were “designed” to face – but not for today. the result is that as these chemicals build up, they become toxic, and begin to do damage physically, mentally, emotionally, and socially.
+Stress is the non-specific response of your system (nerves, muscles, skin, etc.) to a perceived demand.
+Part of this response is the secretion of chemicals like cortisol (from the adrenal glands), which speed up certain processes and inhibit others.
+This is perfect for a short-term environmental challenge like the ones we were “designed” to face but not for today.
+The result is that as these chemicals build up, they become toxic, and begin to do damage physically, mentally, emotionally, and socially.

 Certain brain functions (memory, patience, motivation) can be severely interfered with – in fact many organs and organ systems in the body can be severely damaged, the heart and immune system, for instance.
 Even the neurons of the nervous system itself can become sick and even die.
 To sustain health, we need to balance this catabolic stress reaction with a suitable period of anabolic relaxation (the relaxation response).
 Often this takes just a few minutes.
 But in cases of stress overload, or system breakdown (when we see collapse, diseases, illness, or dysfunction) taking a few days off, or an even longer retreat may be necessary.

 When you see the stressors in your life as challenges rather than obstacles, and when you balance your stress by having adequate recovery time, the stress is actually a positive experience.
 We feel this when we play a hard-fought game of tennis or ping-pong, or when we watch a scary movie or are successful in reaching an important goal.
 But most of our stress is not of this “eustress” variety!

 An old joke that medical students like to tell: